-The Commissioner and the Constabulary continue to work with police bodies, including the National Police Air Service, Police ICT Company, the South East Region Organised Crime Unit and Counter Terrorism Policing South East.
-There is increasing national co-ordination through the Policing Vision 2025 and Police Transformation Fund.
-A South East Region Integrated Processes (SERIP) team has been created to co-ordinate collaboration within the region.
+The Commissioner and the Constabulary continue to work with police bodies, including the National Police Air Service, Police Digital Service, the South East Region Organised Crime Unit and Counter Terrorism Policing South East.
+There is increasing national co-ordination through the Policing Vision 2025 and work of the National Police Chiefs Council.
+A South East Region Integrated Processes (SERIP) team exists to co-ordinate collaboration within the region.

-Hampshire Constabulary and Thames Valley Police have also created a bilateral partnership.
+Hampshire Constabulary and Thames Valley Police have a bilateral partnership.
 The Commissioner has entered into a collaboration agreement with Thames Valley in order to create a joint Information & Communications Technology (ICT) and Information Management department, with a shared Assistant Chief Officer having direct responsibility for the provision of ICT and information management assurance for both Forces.

-A Joint Operations Unit has also been created using another collaboration agreement with Thames Valley Police allowing strategic operations, roads policing, firearms and dogs units, to be delivered in collaboration between the two forces across departmental and geographical boundaries (although not a collaborated function, the Hampshire Constabulary Marine Unit is also managed through the Joint Operations Unit).
-A collaboration agreement was signed in 2016/17 for Contact Management, and the new contact management solution went live in Hampshire in January 2020.
+A Joint Operations Unit (JOU) exists with Thames Valley Police allowing strategic operations, roads policing, firearms and dogs units, to be delivered in collaboration between the two forces across departmental and geographical boundaries (although not a collaborated function, the Hampshire Constabulary Marine Unit is also managed through the Joint Operations Unit).
+A collaboration agreement also exists for Contact Management senior leadership and the contact management platform.